-Turtle Talk with Crush is a Finding Dory based attraction found at most Dinsey Parks around the world.
-The premise is very simple, You sit in a small theatre called the tank and Crush the giant Sea Turtle from the movies rocks up and has a chat with you.
+Turtle Talk with Crush is a Finding Dory-based attraction found at most Dinsey Parks around the world.
+The premise is very simple, You sit in a small theatre called the tank, and Crush the giant Sea Turtle from the movie rocks up and has a chat with you.

 Queue And Theme